lordmulder/LameXP/doc/Manual.md

 ![Figure](img/lamexp/tutorial_1a.png)

 &nbsp;
 This will bring up a standard file selection dialogue.
 Now simply select the files that you want to add and click the "Open" button.
-You can repeat this step multiple, e.g. to add files from different directories.
+You can repeat this step multiple times, e.g. to add files from different directories.

 ![Figure](img/lamexp/tutorial_1b.png)